pengli80/pengli80.github.io/index.md

 and Jason Cong.
 FPGA Acceleration by Asynchronous Parallelization for Simultaneous Image Reconstruction and Segmentation based on the Mumford-Shah Regularization.
 In SPIE Optical Engineering + Applications, SPIE’15, 2015.
 1. Chao Zhang, Guangyu Sun, **Peng Li**, Tao Wang, Dimin Niu, and Yiran Chen.
-A statistics based cache bypassing method for asymmetric-access caches.
+A Statistics based Cache Bypassing Method for Asymmetric-access Caches.
 In Proceedings of the International Symposium on Low Power Electronics and Design, ISLPED’14, pages 345–350, 2014.
 1. Jason Cong, **Peng Li**, Bingjun Xiao, and Peng Zhang.
-An optimal microarchitecture for stencil computation acceleration based on non-uniform partitioning of data reuse buffers.
+An Optimal Microarchitecture for Stencil Computation Acceleration based on Non-Uniform Partitioning of Data Reuse Buffers.
 In Proceedings of the 51th Annual Design Automation Conference, DAC’14, pages 407–418, 2014.
 1. **Peng Li**, Thomas Page, Guojie Luo, Wentai Zhang, Pei Wang, Peter Maass, Ming Jiang, and Jason Cong.
-Fpga acceleration for simultaneous medical image reconstruction and segmentation (poster).
+FPGA Acceleration for Simultaneous Medical Image Reconstruction and Segmentation (Poster).
 In The 22nd IEEE International Symposium on Field-Programmable Custom Computing Machines, FCCM’14, 2014.
 1. Yuxin Wang, **Peng Li**, and Jason Cong.
-Theory and algorithm for generalized multidimensional memory partitioning in high-level synthesis.
+Theory and Algorithm for Generalized Multidimensional Memory Partitioning in High-Level Synthesis.
 In Proceedings of the ACM/SIGDA International Symposium on Field Programmable Gate Arrays, FPGA’14, pages 199–208, 2014.
 1. **Peng Li**, Louis-Noel Pouchet, Deming Chen, and Jason Cong.
-Loop transformations for throughput optimization in high-level synthesis (poster).
+Loop Transformations for Throughput Optimization in High-Level Synthesis (Poster).
 In Proceedings of the ACM/SIGDA International Symposium on Field Programmable Gate Arrays, FPGA’14, page 245, 2014.
 1. **Peng Li**, Louis-Noel Pouchet, and Jason Cong.
-Throughput optimization for high-level synthesis using resource constraints.
+Throughput Optimization for High-Level Synthesis Using Resource Constraints.
 In 4th International Workshop on Polyhedral Compilation Techniques, IMPACT’14, 2014.
 1. Yuxin Wang, **Peng Li**, Peng Zhang, Chen Zhang, and Jason Cong.
 Memory partitioning for multidimensional arrays in high-level synthesis.
 In Proceedings of the 50th Annual Design